dhivaharjey/NodeJs_Filesystem/README.md

 - The endpoint `\createfil` used to create a `.txt` file with the content of Timestamp.
 - Te endpoint `\readfile` used to read the `.txt. file and content.

-- The API DOCUMENTAION created using postman [API DOC](https://documenter.getpostman.com/view/33076303/2sA2xe5Ery).
+- The API DOCUMENTAION created using postman Click Here to see DOC--> [API DOC](https://documenter.getpostman.com/view/33076303/2sA2xe5Ery).

 > Thanks for visiting...😊